joshparri/AvanceProfessionalDevelopment/currentState.md

 A parallel build, **AvancePD** (separate repo, Vite/React instead of Next.js), covers the same MSP-skills/scenario-trainer/evidence-pack ground.
 Worth deciding which repo is canonical before adding the missing cert content above, so it isn't built twice.

+# Audit Addendum — Content Accuracy, Security Depth, and Real Limits

+*Follow-up to APP_AUDIT_REPORT.md.
+This covers what could actually be checked further, and is explicit about what still can't be — no filling gaps with plausible-sounding guesses.*

+## Content accuracy — spot-checked, not exhaustively verified

+I read the actual quiz questions and scenario data (not just counted them) and checked technical correctness on a sample: **~12 of the 49 quiz questions** across networking, Wi-Fi, DNS, SSO, BitLocker, Google Workspace, SPF, and VLAN topics, plus a **full read of 2 of the 16 ticket scenarios** (password reset/MFA, Outlook mailbox sync).

+**Findings: technically sound on everything sampled.** Examples of what checked out — `nslookup` correctly identified as the first DNS troubleshooting tool over `ping`;
+domain changes correctly requiring both DNS *and* SPN updates for SSO; BitLocker recovery correctly requiring identity verification before handing over a key; SPF misconfiguration correctly tied to both spam-marking and non-delivery, not just one.
+The scenario data goes further than a quiz — each has hidden causes, safe vs. unsafe actions, and escalation triggers that reflect real judgement calls (e.g. treating unexpected MFA prompts as a possible security event, not just an annoyance).

+**What this does and doesn't tell you:** the sample I checked is accurate.
+I have not verified the other ~37 questions or 14 scenarios line by line — that would take deliberately going through each one, and at 49 questions + 16 scenarios that's a real chunk of reading.
+If you want that done properly, say so and I'll work through the rest systematically rather than spot-checking.
+What I can't do at all is tell you whether the content is *pedagogically* good — whether the difficulty curve makes sense, whether explanations actually teach the underlying concept vs. just stating the answer — that's a judgement call, not a fact-check, and it's worth your own read given you're the one who has to trust it enough to study from it.

+## Security — beyond dependency versions

+**Unsafe rendering (XSS surface):** checked directly — **zero** uses of `dangerouslySetInnerHTML`, `eval()`, or `new Function()` anywhere in the codebase.
+React escapes rendered text by default and nothing here bypasses that.
+This is a genuinely clean result, not an absence-of-evidence situation.

+**Backup import validation — real but partial:** there is a `validateBackupPayload` function that runs before any import.
+It checks the payload is an object, that known tables are arrays, and that `localStorage` values are strings — so a completely malformed file (random text, wrong shape) gets rejected with an error rather than silently corrupting the database. **What it doesn't do:** validate individual records against their actual type definitions (a task missing a required field, or with a wrong-typed field, would pass the shape check and get written anyway — there's a `zod` dependency in the project but it's only wired up in one form, `ShiftForm.tsx`, not in the import path).
+It's also worth knowing import is destructive-by-default: a valid-shaped but wrong import fully clears each table before writing the new data, so a bad import still overwrites everything rather than merging.

+**`sync.ts` if ever wired up for real:** right now it's genuinely just a status tracker — no network calls, no real sync logic exists to audit for bugs.
+If you ever build it out into an actual sync engine, that'll need its own security pass at that time (conflict resolution, auth on whatever endpoint it talks to, etc.) — nothing to assess today because there's no logic there yet.

+## Content gaps — conceptual check, not just keyword grep

+Went back and searched for AZ-104/Network+ *concepts*, not just the exact terms, in case the content covers the ideas under different phrasing.
+Searched for resource groups, subscriptions, virtual machines, ARM templates, Azure Portal, OSI model, CIDR, routing tables — **still essentially nothing.** One incidental subnet/VPN mention in the gamified content, one "Azure AD user properties" quiz question (which is really an Entra ID/identity question, already covered elsewhere).
+The earlier keyword-based finding holds up under a conceptual check too — this isn't a case of the content being there under different terminology.

+## What genuinely still needs you (can't be faked from here)

+- **Live click-through / UX flow** — I can read component structure but not experience navigation friction, dead-end states, or confusing flows.
+If you want this properly covered, the honest options are: you walk through it with me describing what you hit, or a browser-automation tool actually clicks through it and reports back — static code reading can't substitute for either.
+- **Real performance** — load times, memory growth over months of real IndexedDB use, whether 60 activities + the datasets feel slow on your actual laptop.
+No way to produce real numbers without it running on your hardware over time.
+- **Usage data** — which of the 30 routes you actually open vs. which are novelty.
+  Nothing in the code tracks this, so it doesn't exist to check.
+If you want this going forward, that means adding actual usage logging, which is a build task, not an audit task.
+- **Browser/device compatibility** — this was read as TypeScript/React source, not run
+  in Safari, mobile Chrome, or anywhere else.
+Framework choice (Next 16, React 19) makes broad compatibility likely but not verified.